compose-run/client/README.md

 #### What kind of state can I store?

 You can store any JSON object.
+We reccomend that each piece of state be an `Array` of flat objects, much like a SQL table.

 We eventually plan to support other JavaScript types, such as `Set` and `File`.